 A bullet train to Hakone

 Capable of traveling up to 200 miles per hour, Japan's famous bullet train is the fastest way to speed from place to place.
 Today, come aboard for a train ride to the hot springs town of Hakone in the Japanese countryside for an overnight stay.
-Upon arrival, a tram ride takes you down a volcanic valley to Lake Ashi, where a private boat cruise across the lake awaits.
-Weather permitting, enjoy views of Mount Fuji towering off in the distance, before disembarking for lunch and a visit to the outdoor sculpture park at the Open Air Museum.
+Enjoy lunch back at your hotel before heading to Lake Ashi, where a private boat cruise across the lake awaits.
+Weather permitting, enjoy views of Mount Fuji towering off in the distance.
+Back on land, embark by tram for a ride to Owakundani, a volcanic valley famous for its active sulphur vents and hot springs.
+Created 3,000 years ago following the explosion of the Hakone volcano, the valley is famous for its "kuro-tamago," a local variety of hard-boiled egg boiled in the mineral-rich hot springs causing the shells to turn black.
 Enjoy free time at your hotel before dinner tonight.

 History in Hiroshima